bhartiy/learnsellacious/pages/40.how-to/50.how-to-do-easy-social-sellacious-app-integration/docs.md

 ![](image%206.png)

-2. Easy Social Profile app: This EasySocial app will show Sellacious Products for the Seller User.
+## 2. Easy Social Profile app:
+This EasySocial app will show Sellacious Products for the Seller User.
 It will be Visible for only those sellers, who have active products in their store.
 If the user is a seller but he doesn't have any active product, there won't be the store link for that user.
 Edit the store button on profile visible only to store owner.
 Installation: This app will be installed in EasySocial.
 To install go to Joomla backend>>Components>>Easy Social>>Application.

 ![](Image%207.png)

 There select the downloaded package file and install.

-Configuration: once the application is installed.
+**Configuration:** once the application is installed.
 You can configure what to show on the profile.
 To configure go to Joomla backend>>Components>>Easy Social>>Application and select Sellacious Seller Products.
 Here user can configure what to show on the profile.

 ![](image%208.png)